Ways and means

 Analyzing disk content

-The best way to detect RAID parameters and identify the order of RAID drives precisely is to conduct in-depth analysis of disk contents. software provides effective means for qualitative low-level data analysis.
+The best way to detect RAID parameters and identify the order of RAID drives precisely is to conduct the in-depth analysis of disk contents. software provides effective means for qualitative low-level data analysis.
 This software is distributed free of charge.

 To prepare for content analysis you should carry out the following actions: